MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 1. After the deployment is completed, select **Go to resource**.

-   On the instance page, you can view some of the essential details and instructions for post-deployment steps and raising bugs.
+   On the instance page, you can view some of the essential details and instructions for post-deployment steps and reporting bugs.

 ## Next steps